 - an interstate office of the Community Relations Commission

 Each translation must be accompanied by a statement which states “The translated text in this document is an accurate and complete translation of the original document” and should then also contain the translator’s signature, printed name, membership of the relevant accredited translation body (and membership number if applicable) and the date the statement is made.

 Translated documents from Chinese non-211 institutions

 Certified copies of BOTH the original document and the translated document must be submitted to the University after the translation is completed and signed by the translator.
 For information on the certification of documents, please see “Certification guidelines for China non-211/985 applicants” above.

-Applicants must also provide original or certified copies of transcripts in both Chinese and English, and these must be the certified bound booklets issued by a Notary Public Office in both Chinese and English, or the China Academic Degrees and Graduate Education Development Centre (CDGDC).
-UNSW will make full offers with conditions to eligible applicants who do not provide a notarised document with their application, but a notarised or CDGDC document must be submitted to the University prior to the Census Date of the Commencing Semester or the enrolment will be cancelled.
+Applicants must also provide original or certified copies of transcripts in both Chinese and English, and these must be the certified bound booklets issued by a Notary Public Office in both Chinese and English.
+UNSW will make full offers with conditions to eligible applicants who do not provide a notarised document with their application, but a notarised document must be submitted to the University prior to the Census Date of the Commencing Term or the enrolment will be cancelled.